A-Soltani255/Kubespray/README.md

 - **Security & hardening**
   - Baseline hardening for the OS and Kubernetes components
-  - Reducing exposure in a restricted environment
+  - Reducing exposure in restricted environments

 - **Operations & reliability**
   - Verifying cluster health after install
-  - Thinking in terms of repeatable procedures, not one-off commands
+  - Thinking in terms of repeatable procedures and scripts, not one-off commands

 ---